The RBA held the official cash rate at 3.60%. 86% of Finder's economists and experts correctly predicted the decision.

 But banks and lenders change interest rates all the time for various reasons even if the RBA doesn't move the cash rate.

-Calculate how much a cash rate rise will impact your home loan repayments
+Calculate how much a cash rate cut will impact your home loan repayments

-Enter your loan amount, current interest rate and the latest cash rate increase to quickly estimate how much your monthly repayments will increase.
+Enter your loan amount, current interest rate and the latest cash rate change to quickly estimate how much your monthly repayments will change, and what your new repayment will be.

 Example: how changes to the cash rate can change your loan repayments